The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Strongly convex quadratic functions

 Our proposed algorithm for the class $Q_{m,L}$ is a special tuning of Heavy Ball, which we named \emph{Robust Heavy Ball} (RHB).
-The RHB algorithm was found by careful analysis of the analytic expressions for $\rho$ and $\gamma$ in \cref{cor:perf_quad}.
-The algorithm is described in the following theorem, which we prove in \cref{proof:thm:RHB}.
+The RHB algorithm was found by careful analysis of the analytic expressions for the rate and sensitivity in \cref{cor:perf_quad}.
+The algorithm is described in the following theorem.